sng-11/final_project/README.md

 Our Accuracy Confidence Range Goal: 80-90% <br />
 Platform Used: Google Colab (which will be linked to Postgres).

 _Hypothesis_: Our hypothesis is that high-income earners will have less leisure time to spend on watching tv/movies.
-Therefore, their total running times will be lower than those of medium- and low-income earners.
+Therefore, their total running times will be lower than those of medium-income and low-income earners.

 _Research Question_: How long will a user spend watching Iflix given their income demographic (low, middle, or high)?